Fine-tune with the API or CLI

 --header 'Content-Type: application/json'

-Cancel fine-tuning job
+Cancel a fine-tuning job

 curl --request POST 'https://dashscope.aliyuncs.com/api/v1/fine-tunes/<job_id>/cancel' \